unm-digital-history/campus-history/essays/laguna-devargas-hall/index.md

 Key Features:
-Carpeted rooms with large solid wood closets and built-in dresser drawers.
+Where you will stay, carpeted rooms come with large solid wood closets and built-in dresser drawers for any clothes, projects, pantry storage or even secret friends you may want to hide for a later party.
-Student lounges on each floor for socializing and studying.
+Laguna DeVargas Hall comes with student lounges on each floor for socializing and studying.
+You will also notice TVs on each of these lounges.
-Full kitchen and laundry facilities in common areas.
+There is a full kitchen and laundry facilities in common areas just right at the basement levels.
-Co-ed living on an alternating suite basis.
+DeVargas offers Co-ed living on an alternating suite basis.
-Recreation area in the basement, open 24/7.
-Double Occupancy: $5,950 per academic year
-Single Occupancy: $8,000 per academic year
+In case you need an area to kick back with friends or want to lounge out in peace, DeVargas Hall has you covered!
+With a recreation area in the basement, open 24/7, you can’t go wrong.

 {% include scrollybox/bg.html
   height="220"